Maisuria-Rohan/Maisuria-Rohan/README.md

 ## Hi there 👋
 I’m a Computer Information Systems student with a cybersecurity minor at University of Houston Clear Lake, graduating May 2026.\
-I’m interested in IT support, systems, networking, and building practical apps.
+I’m interested in IT support, Information Systems, Networking, and Cybesecurity.

 **Current focus**
  - Building and documenting projects that show real IT and app skills.